AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/faq/how-do-i-fix-we-were-unable-to-authenticate-your-request-when-connecting-to-salesforce.md

 ## Resolve Oauth App Blocked {#resolve-oauth-app-blocked}

-If you receive the error message "We were unable to authenticate your request" with the Oauth App Blocked error type or another type in the URL, there might be a restriction on your access to Salesforce's API.
-Check with your Salesforce Admin to make sure the following things are in place.
+If you received the error message "We were unable to authenticate your request" with the Oauth App Blocked error type (or another type) in the URL, there might be a restriction on your access to Salesforce's API.
+Check with your Salesforce Admin to make sure the things below are in place.

 ### Enable API in User Permissions {#enable-api-in-user-permissions}